 Though Montezuma is located in a remote part of the NP, there is plenty to keep you busy here.
 The secret is out and Montezuma has a well-developed infrastructure for hosting travellers.
 There is a great community of backpackers based in Montezuma and if you have even the slightest hippie tendency you will make friends in no time flat.

 Surfing and beer drinking are the obvious official activities here.
 Inland you can find a handful of stunning hikes and waterfalls.
 If you prefer water sports, go scuba-diving or sea kayaking.
+You can also head on a day trip to Playa Grande.
+You’ll find even more surfing options here, as well as some awesome Playa Grande hostels for budget backpackers that want to stay a bit longer.

 There are a handful of yoga retreat places around town too if you’re looking for that sort of thing.
+Or if you want to really channel inner healing, you could opt for a mediation retreat or spiritual retreat in Costa Rica.

 Backpacking Santa Teresa